Stock Spotlight: QBE Insurance Group Limited (ASX:QBE)

 - Adverse CAT claims.

 - As a global insurer, QBE’s operations are much more diversified than domestic peers which means insurance risk is more spread out.
-However, at the same time, as it underwrites across the globe, the business it is more difficult to forecast and analyse claims and pricing environment as well as reinsurance.
+However, at the same time, as it underwrites across the globe, it is more difficult to forecast and analyse claims and pricing environment as well as reinsurance.

 Subscribe to our newsletter